 In 1997 Daniel relocated to Australia and as winner of the Fast Track to Fame National Talent Search, represented Australia in the USA with appearances on America's most watched talent show Fast Track to Fame viewed by 38 million people.

 Daniel has gone on to become a clubscene favourite, and is much sought after as an entertainer for corporate events at home and abroad.
 Daniel also performs his solo show as Guest Entertainer on the finest cruise ships around the world.
 As well as being renowned for his own shows, Daniel continues his strong interest in musical theatre having played in the Australian premiere of Jekyll & Hyde - the musical alongside the late Rob Guest.

-Daniel also features in the hit productions of Popera Classics, performs as the pint-sized half of sensational duo The Two Tenors and is well known as lead vocalist of the highly awarded vocal trio The Lions Den (‘MO’ Awards nominees Best Vocal/Variety Act)
+Daniel also features in the hit productions of Popera Classics and is well known as lead vocalist of the highly awarded vocal trio The Lions Den (‘MO’ Awards nominees Best Vocal/Variety Act) and as the pint-sized half of sensational duo The Two Tenors

 Daniel is one of fifteen children (lucky number thirteen!) and calls Australia and the Gold Coast home, becoming a proud Australian citizen in 2003.